testUNECE/template/README_StatsCan.md

    * Input
       1. A list of values of hyperparameters, called `points`.
       2. A list of keys of hyperparameters, called `hyperparams`.
-      3. An integer with initialized value 0 indicates the number of iterations the loss function takes to complete training the data.
+      3. An integer with initialized value 0 indicates the number of iterations the loss function takes to complete training the data, called `n`.
    * Algorithm
       1. Initialize hyperparameters;
       2. Load training data called train_data and testing data called test_data;